search ]

 Create a User-Friendly 404 Page

-Sometimes it’s hard to imagine why there would be 404 pages on our site, but even if we think our site operates smoothly, 404 pages are much more common than we think.
+Sometimes it’s hard to imagine why there would be 404 pages on our site, but even if we think our site operates flawlessly, 404 pages are much more common than noted.

-For example, you should ensure that your 404 page is well-designed.
-You can add a search option to those 404 pages, link back to the homepage, and so on.
-Here’s a nice 404 page example from Airbnb:
+For example, you should ensure that your 404 page is beautifully designed.
+You can add a search option to those 404 pages, include a link to the homepage, etc. I’ve gathered a few examples of very creative error 404 pages that make you want to stay on the site:

 So, in summary, there’s no need to worry.
 404 pages are entirely normal, as explained in this post.
 If you’re looking for a concise summary, here are the key points regarding redirecting 404 pages that we discussed in this post: